mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 We also show a line which depict the distance between each UAV at their current pose because we think it's useful to spot where the drones are, especially when the drones are close to each other.
-Finally, we show the shortest distance line and the two related spheres from the :ref:`D-ERG strategy 5 <5.3.6 D-ERG strategy 5>` because we think this information can be useful for someone who doesn't know anything about drones and robotics.
+Finally, we show the shortest distance line and the two related spheres from the :ref:`D-ERG strategy 5 <5.3.6 D-ERG strategy 5>` because we think this information can be useful for someone who does not know anything about drones and robotics.

+It could also be significant to enable/disable the visualization easily, including what we added in the `tracker's code <https://github.com/mrs-brubotics/trackers_brubotics/blob/master/src/dergbryan_tracker/dergbryan_tracker.cpp>`__.
+In the `dergbryan_tracker.yaml file <https://github.com/mrs-brubotics/trackers_brubotics/blob/master/config/default/dergbryan_tracker.yaml>`__, we added a new variable called ``enable_visualization``set to ``true`` which enable/disable the code we added.

 5.5.3.1 Current pose sphere